 Cato and Customer hereby agree as follows:

-shall mean and include any entity or association controlled by, controlling or under common control of a party hereto.
+means and include any entity or association controlled by, controlling or under common control of a party hereto.
 For purposes of this definition, the term “control” shall mean the power to manage or direct the affairs of the person or entity in question, whether by ownership of voting securities, by contract or otherwise.

 1.2.
 “Authorized User”

-shall mean any employee, contractor, representative, or other person acting on Customer’s behalf who is authorized by Customer to use the Solution and who has been supplied with access to the Solution by either Customer or Cato, at Customer’s written request.
+means any employee, contractor, representative, or other person acting on Customer’s behalf who is authorized by Customer to use the Solution and who has been supplied with access to the Solution by either Customer or Cato, at Customer’s written request.

 1.3.
 “Cato’s Network”

-shall mean the network inside of Cato border routers;
+means the network inside of Cato border routers;

-shall mean any of the following Cato entities identified in the Order:
+means any of the following Cato entities identified in the Order:

 |Cato Contracting Party